Paradise on the Isle of Wight butterfly walk

 Start in Afton Down car park (National Trust) by the main road.
 This is usually great for blues.

 Cross the road from the car park, turn right on the road verge until you see a diagonal rising chalky path on the right hand side, signed bridleway F34.
 Take this path until you reach a track at the top.

 The chalk ridge stretching from Afton Down to Brook Down is simply the best place for butterfly spotting!
 Butterflies do well here because of the extent and quality of valuable unimproved habitats.
 Over 30 species have been recorded - attracted by the profusion of chalkland flowers.
 Compton Down is one of Britain’s best chalk-grassland butterfly sites, with large populations of scarce chalkland species.
 Look out for them on the south facing slopes, in patches of gorse and in quarry and scree areas

-Turn right (eastwards) along the track through a gold course and one gate, eventually descending steeply.
+Turn right (eastwards) along the track through a golf course and one gate, eventually descending steeply.
 Dark-green fritillary abounds amongst the cut gorse areas in July.

 Since the 1940s, Brook Down and Compton Down have been grazed by a free-ranging herd of Galloway cattle, run by the Trust’s tenant farmers at Compton Farm.
 The cattle are well adapted to the challenging environment.
 They graze the slopes perfectly for the flowers and insects, producing a patchwork of gorse, scrub and open grassland.
 Gorse is also controlled by cutting and burning.